 The house is open to the public and it is possible to book a tour.
 Fell’s Points had the first African-American-owned shipyard in the country.
 You can visit the Frederick Douglass-Isaac Myers Maritime Park Museum to find out more about it.
 The city’s oldest bar, The Horse You Came In On Saloon, is a well-visited place as it has a reputation for being Edgar Allan Poe’s last stop before he mysteriously died.

-The neighborhood consists of restaurants down by the water and not far from the Inner Harbor are small cozy shops.
+The neighbourhood consists of restaurants down by the water, and not far from the Inner Harbor are small cosy shops.

 In Fell’s point, several annual festivals and events are held.